nim-works/nimskull/doc/testament.rst

 * Spec has sane defaults, so you don't need to provide them all, any simple assert will work just fine.
 * `This is not the full spec of Testament, check the Testament Spec on GitHub, see parseSpec(). <https://github.com/nim-works/nimskull/blob/devel/testament/specs.nim#L238>`_
 * `Nim itself uses Testament, so there are plenty of test examples. <https://github.com/nim-works/nimskull/tree/devel/tests>`_
-* Has some built-in CI compatibility, like Azure Pipelines, etc.
 * `Testament supports inlined error messages on tests, basically comments with the expected error directly on the code. <https://github.com/nim-works/nimskull/blob/9a110047cbe2826b1d4afe63e3a1f5a08422b73f/tests/effects/teffects1.nim>`_

 Reading test outputs